SofieThi/STH_Language/assignment_1/README.md

 ## Usage (reproducing results)

 To run this code input your own search term when asked "what is your search term?".
-You can change the window size and text manually select by changing the filepath and changing the range
+You can change the window size and text manually, by changing the filepath and changing the range

-To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to park and the window size to ± 5
+To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to "park" and the window size to ± 5 (default in this code)

 ## Discussion of results